 A renowned university-level administrator, professor, researcher and author, Dr. Dozier joined the SSU administration after a 17-year career at the University of Georgia.
 During her tenure at UGA, she served on the president's Cabinet as associate provost and chief diversity officer; was a professor in the School of Social Work; and served as assistant vice president for Academic Affairs at the Gwinnett University Center.
 As a member of the African Studies faculty, she directed the Ghana Interdisciplinary Study Abroad Program for more than a decade.
 She is a faculty researcher with the UGA Foot Soldier Project for Civil Rights Studies and a faculty member of social work at SSU.

 Dr. Dozier is actively involved in the Savannah community.
-She serves on the governing boards of United Way of the Coastal Empire, Telfair Museums, Step Up Savannah and Union Mission.
-She is a member of the Rotary Club of Savannah and serves on the Savannah Economic Development Authority Advisory Council and the Savannah Area Chamber of Commerce CEO Council.
+She serves on the governing boards of Telfair Museums, Union Mission, and World Trade Center.
+She is a member of the Rotary Club of Savannah and serves on the Bank South Savannah Advisory Board, the Savannah Economic Development Authority Advisory Council, and the Savannah Area Chamber of Commerce CEO Council.
 Dr. Dozier is an executive team member of Savannah Graduates, a new Lumina Foundation funded initiative to increase the college attendance and completion rates in the Savannah-Chatham County region over the next decade.
 At the state level, Dr. Dozier was one of 21 citizens appointed by Governor Nathan Deal to serve on the Georgia Child Welfare Reform Council, which was created to improve the state's child welfare system.
-Nationally, Dr. Dozier is on the executive steering committee for the Millennium Leadership Institute of the American Association of State Colleges and Universities.
-She serves on the American Council of Education's Commission on International and Global Engagement and is a member of the Mid-Eastern Athletic Conference Council of Presidents.
+Nationally, Dr. Dozier is on the executive steering committee for the Millennium Leadership Institute of the American Association of State Colleges and Universities (AASCU).
+She serves as the vice chair on the AASCU and the American Council of Education's Committee on International and Global Engagement and is a member of the Mid-Eastern Athletic Conference Council of Presidents.

 Dr. Dozier earned a bachelor's degree from Fairleigh Dickinson University, a master's in social work from Atlanta University (now Clark-Atlanta University) and a doctorate in social work from Hunter College at the Graduate Center of the City University of New York.
 A native New Yorker with Georgia roots, she is married to Mr. Arthur Dozier II, a South Carolina native.
 She enjoys spending time with their adult children, grandchildren and extended family.